I will explain the differences between commercial and private gyms in this article.

 - Variety of employment and income options which means higher income potential

-- Targeted niche market which means you are able to stand out through association
+- Targeted niche market, which means you can stand out through association

 - More flexibility when it comes to self-management of schedule and income